Decelium/launchpad/FirstDApp/README.md

 # Your first dApp

 A decentralized application (dApp) is an application making use of decentralized technologies such as smart contracts.
 Smart contracts can contain variables whose value is stored on the blockchain.
-You will write a contract that allows the value of a variable on the blockchain to be set and read.
-At the end of this tutorial you will have a smart contract on the blockchain, and a website and command-line JavaScript scripts that let you set and get the value of the variable.
+In this tutorial you will write a contract, using the Ethereum smart contract language Solidity, that creates a variable on the blockchain and provides for its value to be set and read, and you will deploy this contract on the blockchain on a testing network.
+You will also write a JavaScript-based web interface which allows a visitor to set and get the variable's value, as well as a Node.js command-line interface.

 ## Prerequisites